w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 If you submitted a proposal and a referendum for such proposal has ended, you can claim your submission and decision deposits back by issuing the `refundSubmissionDeposit` and the `refundDecisionDeposit` extrinsics, respectively.
-Those functions will succeed if the proposal is completed as passing or failing.
+Those calls will succeed if the proposal is completed as passing or failing.

 Users can not refund their deposit while the proposal is Ongoing.
 Similarly, users cannot refund